 Our five year old daughter is absolutely obsessed with these Brainflakes.
 Our 2.5 year old doesn’t quite have the fine motor skills for them yet.
 This toy that has probably been played with for 30 hours at this point.

-Brainflakes meet my two criteria of a great toy: they provide no feedback and endless options to create and re-create.
+Brainflakes meet my two criteria for creative educational toys and games: they provide no feedback and endless options to create and re-create.
 Our only hassle with them is getting her to agree to disassemble her creations.
 She will make a tree, and then a castle, and then a blob of nonsense she might call a fish tank.

 Sometimes I’m a bit tempted to be like, “On what planet could that possibly resemble a fish tank?”
 But then I stop myself from raining on this girl’s parade.
 I’m just grateful her little brain is working so hard.